rancher/elemental-docs/docs/networking.md

         enabled: false
 ```

-The snippet above is almost 1:1 [nmstate syntax](https://nmstate.io/examples.html#nmstate-state-examples), with the only exception of the `"{inventory-ip}"` placeholder.
+The snippet above is almost 1:1 [nmstate syntax](https://nmstate.io/examples.html#nmstate-state-examples), with the only exception of the `{inventory-ip}` placeholder.
-During the installation or reset phases of Elemental machines, the `elemental-operator` will claim one IP Address from the referenced IP Pool, and substitute the `"{inventory-ip}"` placeholder with a real IP Address.
+During the installation or reset phases of Elemental machines, the `elemental-operator` will claim one IP Address from the referenced IP Pool, and substitute the `{inventory-ip}` placeholder with a real IP Address.

 The `IPAddressClaim` will follow the entire lifecycle of the `MachineInventory`, ensuring that each registered machine will be assigned unique IPs.
 Each claim is named after the `MachineInventory` that uses it, as `$MachineIventoryName-$IPPoolRefKey`, for example: